epfl-ada/ada-2022-project-superplainteamname2022/README.md

 1. Find the actors that have the highest average revenue (of movies that he/she is in) in one group but have the lowest in others.
 2. Try to devise a reason for each actor with the situation described in (1).

-#### 6.2 Identify out-dated actor
+#### 6.2 Identify out-dated actors

 1. Find the actors that have a decreasing trend of average revenue of movies that he/she is in.
-2. Correlate the change to the trend found in task
+2. Correlate the change to the trend found in task 5.

 ### 7. Build revenue relationship between top-selling movies and other movies in the same closed time period.